lonelyenvoy/python-memoization/README.md

 Simple enough - the results of ```func()``` are cached.
 Repetitive calls to ```func()``` with the same arguments run ```func()``` only once, enhancing performance.

->:warning: __WARNING:__ for functions with unhashable arguments, the default setting may not enable `memoization` to work properly.
-[Details](https://github.com/lonelyenvoy/python-memoization#custom-cache-keys)
+>:warning:__WARNING:__ for functions with unhashable arguments, the default setting may not enable `memoization` to work properly.
+See [custom cache keys](https://github.com/lonelyenvoy/python-memoization#custom-cache-keys) section below for details.

 ## 10-Minute Tutorial